petazeta/youronlineshop/README.txt

 User "webadmin" is web administrator user and can edit the web page content and the catalog (categories and items).

-Once editing some content click outside from the editable area to save changes (Don't use Enter key).
+Once editing some content press Intro or click outside from the editable area to save changes.

 *****************
 *More*